Morita equivalence for $k$-algebras: Introduction

 \section{Introduction}

+The subject of Morita equivalence begins with the classical paper of Morita \cite{Mor}.
+Morita equivalence of rings is well-established and widely used \cite[\S18--19]{Lam}.

-Let $X$ be a complex affine variety and $k$ its coordinate algebra.
+Now let $k$ be the coordinate algebra of a complex affine variety.
 Equivalently, $k$ is a unital algebra over the complex numbers which is commutative, finitely generated, and nilpotent-free.
+Morita equivalence for $k$-algebras, the starting-point of this article, is a more recent development, which introduces several nuances related to the $k$-module structure of the algebras.

 A $k$-algebra is an algebra $A$ over the complex numbers $\mathbb{C}$ which is a $k$-module (with an evident compatibility between the algebra structure of $A$ and the $k$-module structure of $A$). $A$ is not required to have a unit. $A$ is not required to be commutative.
 A $k$-algebra $A$ is of finite type if as a $k$-module $A$ is finitely generated.
-This paper will review Morita equivalence for $k$-algebras and will then review --- for finite type $k$-algebras --- a weakening of Morita equivalence called \emph{stratified equivalence}.

 The spectrum of $A$ is, by definition, the set of equivalence classes of irreducible $A$-modules.
 For any finite type $k$-algebra $A$, the spectrum of $A$ is in bijection with the set of primitive ideals of $A$.
-The stratified equivalence relation preserves the spectrum of $A$ and also preserves the periodic cyclic homology of $A$.
-However, the stratified equivalence relation permits a tearing apart of strata in the primitive ideal space which is not allowed by Morita equivalence.

 The set of primitive ideals of $A$ will be denoted $\Prim(A)$.
 When $A$ is unital and commutative, let $\maxSpec(A)$ denote the set of maximal ideals in $A$, and let $\Spec(A)$ denote the set of prime ideals in $A$.
-In particular, let $A = \cO(X)$.
+In particular, let $A = k$.
 Then we have

 The inclusion is strict, for the prime spectrum $\Spec(A)$ contains a generic point, namely the zero ideal $\mathbf{0}$ in $A$.
-The set $\Prim(A)$ consists of the $\C$-rational points of the affine variety $X$.
+The set $\Prim(A)$ consists of the $\C$-rational points of the affine variety underlying $k$.

 So $\Prim(A)$ is a generalisation, for $k$-algebras $A$ of finite type, of the maximal ideal spectrum of a unital commutative ring, rather than the prime spectrum of a unital commutative ring.
 For a finite type $k$-algebra $A$, the zero ideal $\mathbf{0}$ is a primitive ideal if and only if $k = \C$ and $A = M_n(\C)$ the algebra of all $n$ by $n$ matrices with entries in $\C$.
 Quite generally, any irreducible representation of a finite type $k$-algebra $A$ is a surjection of $A$ onto $M_n(\C)$ for some $n$.
 This implies that any primitive ideal is maximal.